gritzko/swarm-ron-docs/noop.md

 That way, we are talking about an explicitly mentioned hash.
 Otherwise, the referenced rolling hash will have to be derived.

+1x1 pattern noops essentially turn a Swarm op log into a cross-signed [Merkle tree][merkle].
+In such a tree, eventually, all peers may cross-sign all the data.
+On top of entangling noops, we may build advanced constructs, such as [entanglement matrix](matrix.md).

 Some fine details.
 When we reference a noop, we reference the hash *mentioned* in that op, not the rolling hash of the noop itself.
 When we reference any other op, we reference the rolling hash *calculated* from that op.